codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gitops-secrets.md

 kubectl get secrets -n git-secrets
 ```

-## Deploying manually the application
+## Manually deploying the application

 Note that the application requires all secrets to be present: